Botox for Migraine Headaches Overview

 - The frequency of the headache

-There are 4 areas of the face and neck that have been shown to trigger a migraine.
-These 4 areas contain nerves that can become irritated.
+There are four areas of the face and neck that have been shown to trigger a migraine.
+These four areas contain nerves that can become irritated.

 The frontal area is the region between the eyes and the forehead.
-A frontal migraine is described as pain above their eye radiating from the outside in.
+A frontal migraine is described as a pain above the eye radiating from the outside in.

 A temporal headache is located on the upper side of the head.
-Patients typically describe their migraines as starting in the temples and moving behind the ear.
+Patients typically describe these migraines as starting in the temples and moving behind the ear.

 Occipital headaches are migraines in the back of the head that can move down into the neck.
 The greater occipital nerve is the target of the Botox for the treatment of these headaches.

 The fourth area that can trigger a migraine is inside of the nose.
 A migraine in this area is typically described as pain between the eyes or a sinus headache.

 - The general area between the eyes and above the eyebrow

-- The area around the outer corner of the eyes (crow’s feet) and the end of the eyebrow
+- The area around the outer corner of the eyes (crow’s feet) and the outer end of the eyebrow

 - The back of the head